 Born in California but raised in Detroit, rapper Big Sean made big news in 2007 when he signed with Kanye West’s then-recently formed label, G.O.O.D.
 Music.
 West offered him a recording contract and helped set up his debut mixtape, Finally Famous Vol. 1, released in 2007.
 A second volume arrived in 2009 with a third following in 2010.
 In October 2010 SHP hosted a sell-out show headlining Big Sean at the Key Club.
 Shortly after, he would issue his official debut, Finally Famous: The Album, debuting at number three on the Billboard 200 chart.
 In 2011 SHP hosted Big Sean concerts in Los Angeles and Oakland CA.

-YG is an official SHP success story.
-Here is an artist that grew up in LA, and sold tickets through our company to open up for names that used to be bigger than him.
-He did the work, kept up his game, made the right moves and now he is a full on headline talent that has rocked with us at the Key Club, El Rey, and across the country in the Knitting Factory of Brooklyn.
+YG, a local artist that grew up in LA, and booked through our company to open up for names that used to be bigger than him.
+He did the work, kept up his game, made the right moves and now he is a full on headline talent that started with us at the venues like Key Club, El Rey, and across the country.
 YG is proof that the hustle CAN pay off.
-Music is a business and nothing comes for free, but with dedication and talent a breakthrough can come.

 The Strokes got signed on an SHP night at The Dragonfly on March 13th 2001.
 They played at 7:30 and over 200 people showed up.